acend/helm-basics-training/content/en/docs/04/database.md

 ## Task {{% param sectionnumber %}}.4: Add a test to your chart

-As we learned in the previous section, Helm gives us the availability to run automated test during the Helm deplyoment.
+As we learned in the previous section, Helm gives us the availability to run automated test during the Helm deployment.
 Now it's time to write our first test.
 The test should meet following requirements: